yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 - View, create, edit, delete, clone, and test transforms
 - View, create, edit, delete provisioning policies of a source
 - View, create, edit, delete schemas of a source
+- View, edit privilege classification and criteria of a source
+- View, edit machine account subtypes and their approval of a source
 - View, edit, enable, disable, export, import workflows and view execution history
 - View, create, edit, delete connector rules and export/import the script of a rule
 - View, edit, delete service desk integrations